K. Lalrinfela: Mohammedan SC (Kolkata)

 On 1 June 2024, Mafela signed for Mohammedan SC on a three-year contract which came into force with effect from 1 July 2024 and shall remain in force for a period until 31 August 2027.
 He wears Jersey number 21 for Mohammedan SC.
 He made his professional debut for Mohammedan SC in an Indian Super League (ISL) match against FC Goa at the Kishore Bharati Krirangan Stadium in Kolkata on 22 September 2024, which ended in a 1–1 draw even though Mohammedan SC dominated the game for 94 minutes.
 He came on as a substitute for Amarjit Singh Kiyam in the 69th-minute of the game and registered a passing accuracy percentage of 90.

 Termination of the contract

 A three-year contract signed between Mohammedan SC and the player on 1st June, 2024 which covered from 1st July, 2024 to 31st August, 2027 was terminated with mutual consent with immediate effect on 11th March, 2025 at the initiative of the player with a just cause.

 Odisha FC

 He has signed a three-year contract, with an option to extend by an additional year, to be effective from 1st June, 2025 with Odisha FC.
+He made his debut for Odisha FC as a substitute against Mohun Bagan SG on 6 March 2026.
+He subsequently became a regular starter, featuring in the first eleven for the rest of the club’s matches.
+In the 2025–26 season, he played 11 of 13 games, recording 3 assists and 1 goal.
+He finished joint-top for assists for Odisha FC in 2025-26 season, along with Lalthathanga Khawlhring.
+His standout performance came against SC Delhi on 8 May 2026, earning him the Player of the Match award.